AI Rubber Ducking: When Your Duck Starts Talking Back

 Explaining your problem in detail forces clarity.
 When you describe your bug or logical flaw to an AI, you have to strip away assumptions and present things simply.
 By doing this, you immediately spot those sneaky gaps or logical inconsistencies.

 The AI’s questions can prompt you to think about your code differently.
-Rather than just silently nodding along, an AI can gently interrupt your flow and say something like, "Wait, what happens if x is empty?"
+It can interrupt your flow with a question like, "Wait, what happens if x is empty?"
 Suddenly you're forced to consider edge cases or logic branches you've overlooked.

 It’s always there, awake, caffeinated (in the digital sense), and ready to debug with you,even when your team isn't.
 No more waiting until morning to untangle the mess you made at 2 AM.